Hone logo

 Key Requirements:

-- The iteration stops when the shortest input iterable is exhausted.
+• The iteration should stop when the shortest input iterable is exhausted.
+Any remaining elements in longer iterables should be ignored.

 Expected Behavior: